 Tappet assembly: As you have read and seen from the pictures, my SIII had a completely rebuilt, Land Rover original 2,286cc 8:1 CR 5-bearing petrol engine.
 Four new tappet assemblies from Bearmach… After some 3,000 carefully driven miles, #4 tappet bolt broke, so slide, slide guide and tappet inlet valve went AWOL, #4 pushrod wrapped itself around the Turner Engineering camshaft and the engine block was holed.
 My beautiful engine is a write-off thanks to crappy components.
 As Jeffcoate Senior established with a mallet, these sodding tappets were not hardened!!!
 Not fit for purpose and a predictable accident waiting to happen.
 Because George Jeffcoate restored my Land Rover with a warranty “the deliverable comes with a 12 months full warranty which includes but is not limited to engine, gearbox, transfer box, drive train, brakes, steering, axels, differentials, electrics”, he was duty-bound to replace the engine.
 It speaks volumes about George that he never hesitated to make things right for me.
 I am really sad that he and Mark need to put in a lot of work through no fault of theirs, the fault is Bearmach’s and its manufacturer.
 A Land Rover Lightweight original 2,286cc 8:1 CR 5-bearing petrol engine is going in now, so terracotta replaces duck egg blue.
 Just to put this into some context, Turner Engineering engines have suffered similar fates for similar reasons.
 None of this “should have gone to Specsavers”.
 Crappy components happen because we don’t make them in Great Britain anymore.
 Proud patriotism by a lifelong Anglophile.

 Driving on the B576, HUC abruptly lost power which sounded like vapour-lock (temperature gauge had gone up).
-Once safely parked on Brampton Wood Lane, way too much water could be added to the radiator and, on pulling the dipstick, it became clear where that water had gone to… The below video shares what the engine sounded like before switching it off and waiting for a tow.
+Once safely parked on Brampton Wood Lane, way too much water could be added to the radiator and, on pulling the dipstick after seeing that the road surface was dry, it became clear where that water had gone to… The below video shares what the engine sounded like before switching it off and waiting for a tow.
 There was me and George thinking that this Landy would never need for assistance by the RAC or AA.
 In hindsight you can hear what sounds like a blowing exhaust.
 With 20/20 vision you know that you are listening to a hole in the engine block.

 Gearbox: George outsourced the full reconditioning of both gearbox and transfer box.
 So it was disappointing, for him as much as it was for me, that HUC jumped out of 3rd gear on overrun (going down hill with feet off the pedals).
 In an old box that would be due to either excessive wear in the layshaft gears or to a poorly adjusted selector.
 A detent spring holds the selector shaft in the out-position, it presses onto the ⅜″ steel ball bearing which in turn is forced into the groove on the selector shaft, stopping the shaft moving involuntarily backwards and forwards.
 What George discovered is that the gearbox builder had used too weak detent/selector springs, so he had to replace #3 gear spring with the proper spring.
 Again George having to correct someone else’s workmanship…